1945

 have no doubt about it, even to the downside of Harriet being hounded by the press whenever

-“log in" at Transcontinental & Western Air the press knew that it was either for a V.I.P.
+“log in" at Transcontinental & Western Air, the press knew that it was either a V.I.P.
 Frye

-Lockheeds, with a full bar, and a complete lavatory or “blue-room”, as it was called by pilots.
+Lockheeds, with a full bar and a complete lavatory or “blue-room” as it was called by pilots.
+The

-The Lodestar had a narrow navigation station behind the cockpit which was also had heating
+Lodestar had a narrow navigation station, behind the cockpit, which was also had heating

 facilities for preparing in-flight meals.
 The attractive sleek airliner accommodated 3 TWA crew

-members (2 pilots and a hostess or and engineer) with the capability of carrying up to 14
+members (2 pilots and a hostess, or an engineer) with the capability of carrying up to 14

 Harriet Appelwick....
 By 1947, after playing hostess to celebrities, dignitaries, presidents and

-, for nearly 8 years, Harriet was grounded.
+the like, for nearly 4 years Harriet was grounded.
 She had made innumerable transcontinental

-Jack Frye had resigned from TWA and was bought out by Hughes.
-With this monumental event
+Jack Frye had resigned from TWA, and was bought out by Hughes.
+With this monumental

-the Lodestar was retired from its executive placement.
-Jack’s plane was not a corporate plane
+event the Lodestar was retired from its executive placement.
+Jack’s plane was not a corporate

-but rather a “perk” provided to him as president of TWA and could not be utilized by other
+plane but rather a “perk” provided to him as president of TWA and could not be utilized by

-entities except through his executive decree.
-On going research reveals that for a limited time
+other entities except through his executive decree.
+Ongoing research reveals that for a limited

-Harriet continued to work for Hughes after Hughes is thought to have purchased the plane
+time, Harriet continued to work for Hughes, after Hughes is thought to have purchased the

-from TWA in '47.
-Hughes, also at the same time, utilized former Frye pilot Ed Bell.
-Many
+plane from TWA in '47.
+Hughes, also at the same time, utilized former Frye pilot, Ed Bell.

 By October of 1947, Miss Appelwick met a powerful and handsome man and soon got married.